red-hat-data-services/NeMo-Guardrails/docs/integration/langchain/langchain-integration.md

+---
+title:
+  page: "LangChain Integration"
+  nav: "LangChain Integration"
+description: "Add guardrails to LangChain chains or use chains as actions inside guardrails configurations."
+topics: ["Integration", "AI Safety"]
+tags: ["LangChain", "RunnableRails", "Actions", "LangSmith"]
+content:
+  type: "How-To"
+  difficulty: "Intermediate"
+  audience: ["Developer", "AI Engineer"]
+---

 # LangChain Integration

-There are two main ways in which you can use NeMo Guardrails with LangChain:
+There are two main ways in which you can use the NeMo Guardrails library with LangChain:

 1. Add guardrails to a LangChain chain (or `Runnable`).
 2. Use a LangChain chain (or `Runnable`) inside a guardrails configuration.